 Nevertheless, all lawn mowers use rotating blades that are located below its deck.
 These blades cut the grass that passes under the lawnmower as you push it across your yard.

 Most of today’s lawn mowers now have cutting height adjustments, so you can easily set it to how you want your grass to look like.
 Doing so promises an even-looking turf which makes it look healthy and neat.
+You might want to read buying guide of the best lawn mower for hills.

-Other Uses for Lawn Mowers
+Other Uses of a Mowers

 Aside from giving your grassy yard its much-needed regular trims, lawnmowers can also be used for different purposes.
 Depending on the lawn mower you have at home, you can do a variety of chores with it – especially if it comes with the attachments necessary to perform these extra functions.